jpvantassel/hvsrpy/README.md

 specific citation for `hvsrpy`, please use the citation tool for that specific version on the `hvsrpy` [archive](http://doi.org/10.5281/zenodo.3666956)._

-## Why use _hvsrpy_
+## Why use _hvsrpy_s

 ---

 `hvsrpy` contains features not currently available in any other commercial or open-source software, including:

-- A fully-automated frequency-domain rejection algorithm, which allows spurious time windows to be removed in a repeatable and expedient manner.
+- A fully-automated frequency-domain window-rejection algorithm, which allows spurious time windows to be removed in a repeatable and expedient manner.
 - A log-normal distribution for the fundemental site frequency (`f0`) so the uncertainty in `f0` can be represented consistently regardless of whether it is described in terms of frequency or period.